Generalized Entanglement Monogamy and Polygamy Relations for N -Qubit Systems: INTRODUCTION

 \section{INTRODUCTION}

 Quantum entanglement \cite{FMA,KSS,HPB,HPBB,JIV,CYS} as a physical resource in quantum communication and quantum information processing has been the subject of many studies in recent years.
 The study of quantum entanglement from different points of view has been a very active area and has led to many interesting results.
-Characterizing and quantifying entanglement have emerged as one of the prominent themes of quantum information theory.
 Although bipartite entanglement is relatively well understood at least for qubit systems, the characterization or classification of multipartite entanglement is still very challenging.

-Monogamy is one of the key features of multipartite entanglement \cite{VJW}.
+Monogamy is very important in multipartite systems \cite{VJW,MP,AV}.
 As one of the fundamental differences between quantum entanglement and classical correlations, a key property of entanglement is that a quantum system entangled with one of other systems limits its entanglement with the remaining ones.
 The monogamy relations give rise to the restrictions on distribution of entanglement in the multipartite setting.
-It is also the key ingredient behind secure quantum cryptography \cite{MP} and has played an important role in condensed matter physics such as the $n$-representability problem for fermions \cite{AV}.
-Thus, it is an important task to understand entanglement monogamy and its characterization in order to unveil the power of quantum entanglement in multipartite systems.
-Monogamy of entanglement was first noted by Coffman, Kundu, and Wootters \cite{VJW} in terms of an inequality satisfied by the squared concurrence $C$, often referred to as the CKW inequality.
-Concurrence is a well-known measure of bipartite entanglement, introduced by Wootters \cite{SW,WKW}.
+The monogamy relations was first noted by Coffman, Kundu, and Wootters \cite{VJW} based on an inequality satisfied by the squared concurrence $C$, often referred to as the CKW inequality.
+It is known to us concurrence is a proper measure satisfied the monogamy inequality introduced by Wootters \cite{SW,WKW}.